Published on: December 16, 2025

 If you’re considering filing for divorce first in New York, seeking legal guidance can be a proactive step toward protecting your rights and future.
-At Juan Luciano Divorce Lawyer, our New York City divorce attorneys are committed to providing clear, effective legal counsel to help clients through this challenging time.
-We can clarify the implications of filing first, assess your situation, provide guidance on how to prepare for divorce, and prepare a tailored strategy for your divorce proceedings.
-Contact us today at (212) 537-5859 to schedule a consultation.
+Juan Luciano, an experienced divorce attorney in Manhattan, provides clear, effective legal counsel to help clients through this challenging time.
+Whether you reside in the Upper East Side, Tribeca, Chelsea, or any other neighborhood throughout the borough, we can clarify the implications of filing first, assess your situation, provide guidance on how to prepare for divorce, and develop a tailored strategy for your divorce proceedings.
+Contact Juan Luciano Divorce Lawyer today at (212) 537-5859 to schedule a consultation.

 What to Know Before Filing for Divorce First

 When considering a divorce in New York, one of the primary decisions you may face is whether to file first.
 Opting to initiate the process can carry various implications that affect the legal, financial, and emotional aspects of your life.
-It is crucial to understand the specific dynamics that come with being the first to file in the context of New York’s divorce laws.
+Understanding the specific dynamics that come with being the first to file in the context of New York’s divorce laws is crucial.

 New York operates under a set of laws that allow for both fault-based and no-fault divorces.
 The no-fault ground, recognized universally across the state, involves filing for divorce based on a separation of at least a year or an irretrievable breakdown of the marriage for at least six months.

-When filing first, you are the plaintiff, setting the stage for the divorce proceedings.
+When filing first, you become the plaintiff, setting the stage for the divorce proceedings.
 This role involves drafting and filing a Summons with Notice or a Summons and Complaint, which outlines the grounds for divorce and, in some cases, the specific relief sought, such as child custody, alimony, or property division.
+In Manhattan, these documents are filed at the New York County Supreme Court, located at 60 Centre Street in the Civic Center neighborhood of Lower Manhattan, which handles all matrimonial matters for the borough.

 Key Steps Involved in Filing for Divorce

-The process begins by filing the divorce paperwork with the County Clerk, which includes paying a filing fee.
+The process begins by filing the divorce paperwork with the County Clerk.
+For Manhattan residents, this means submitting documents to the New York County Clerk’s office at 60 Centre Street, near Foley Square, along with the required filing fee.
 As the filer, you must ensure all documents are properly prepared and served on your spouse, the defendant.
 Serving the divorce papers officially notifies your spouse of the legal action and starts the clock for their response.
 Your spouse has a set period to answer or respond to the complaint, a critical step that can influence the progression and strategy of the divorce proceedings.

 Common Misconceptions About Being the First to File